silky/silky.github.com/src/posts/2016-12-09-quantum-neural-networks.md

 author: Noon van der Silk
 ---

+(This post requires a background in the basics of quantum computing (and neural networks).
+Please have a read of the first part of [Introduction to quantum computing and the surface code](/posts/2014-09-09-intro-to-qc-and-the-surface-code.html) if you'd like to get up to speed on the quantum parts, [Neural networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) is a good introduction to the other part.)

 Recently, I've been spending a lot of time thinking about machine learning, and in particular deep learning.
 But before that, I was mostly concerning myself with quantum computing, and specifically the algorithmic/theory side of